 Note that, this kind of origami easily have high deformation.

 It starts flat and it ends flat when completely folded… but at the in-between angles it is forcefully curved.

 High modules count would need too much double curvature, it deform.

-To (try to) avoid deformations, turn off hinge goal (or set strength to zero) when you reached the shape you want, this let the “Spring from mesh” component relax the mesh correctly.
+To (try to) avoid deformations, turn off hinge goal (or set strength to zero) when you reach the shape you want, this let the “Spring from mesh” component relax the mesh correctly.

 Thanks for your help.
 It helped a lot to understand how it works.